dly2424/py-tale/README.md

 These functions can be called using asyncio's `await`

 `bot.create_console(server_id, body='{"should_launch":"false","ignore_offline":"false"}')`
-> This function will create a websocket connection in the background.
+> This function will create a websocket connection to a server's console in the background.
 Currently only returns None.
 ```
     Parameters:
         •server_id - the ID number of your server.
 Int object.